figorr/fanpy-card/README.md

    - **Hybrid** — CC1101 receives (syncs with physical remote), Broadlink transmits
    - **Direct** — uses `switch.*` / `light.*` entities
 3. In **Direct** mode, entities are auto-populated from the config flow
-4. Configure toggle switches (light, temperature, intensity, ring, timer)
+4. Configure toggle switches (light, temperature, intensity, ring, timer, resync)
+   - The **Resincronización** toggle only appears in Fanpy PRO Remote and Hybrid modes, and only when *Has light* is enabled

 #### Setup: Fanpy